coreboot/coreboot/Documentation/technotes/2015-11-rebuilding-coreboot-image-generation.md

 Current situation
 -----------------
-Chrome OS (CrOS) probably has the most complex image bundling process in the coreboot ecosystem.
+ChromeOS (CrOS) probably has the most complex image bundling process in the coreboot ecosystem.
 To make CrOS features more accessible to the wider coreboot community, we want to move these capabilities into upstream coreboot’s build system.